talal-portfolio/talal-portfolio/README.md

 Feel free to contact me through Email at talal.techpro@gmail.com or you can found me on LinkedIn as well, https://www.linkedin.com/in/techpro-talal/
-I would love to help you to assist in Software Development and to give the best solution for complex logic problems.
+I would like to assist in Software Development to give the best solution for complex logic problems.
 Thanks